Review: Blizzard Black Pearl 88 Skis · Women's · 2024

 - Easy turn initiation, great high-speed stability, and excellent carving properties

-- Great long-term durability, reliability, and performance for East to West skiing
+- Great long-term durability, reliability, and performance for East-to-West skiing

 - Stable on groomers